 Step 1 – No Shed Gaps

-There are some great things you can do which help maximise garden shed security and stop them from coming in.
-If you have a brand new shed these issues won’t be so big.
-Start by making sure all the joints are silicone sealed to ensure there are no gaps for them to crawl in.
-If you have an older shed it might be a simple case of going back over the joints and giving them an extra boost.
+If your wooden shed is brand new, you’re less likely to find gaps.
+Older models, however, may have wood that’s worn away and cracked a bit – perfect for our eight-legged friends.
+Start by making sure that all the joints are silicone sealed to ensure there are no gaps for spiders to crawl through.
+If you have an older shed it ma be a case of simply going back over previous joints and giving them an extra boost.

-You can even go a step further and insulate your shed.
-Shed insulation provides a better regulation of heat, as well as an extra level of resistance against spiders and other creepy crawlies.
+You could go a step further and insulate your shed.
+Shed insulation provides better regulation of heat, as well as an extra level of resistance against spiders and other creepy crawlies.

 Step 2 – Secure all windows and doors

-Stopping spiders from entering through the windows and doors is arguably the hardest job as they can get through any gap.
-Ensuring all your doors and windows are airtight is the simplest and only way forward.
-You can layer down a special draft seal, which stops any of the fly hunters getting in and will keep the place a bit warmer during cooler months.
+Garden sheds are a hotbed of arachnid activity.
+Stopping spiders from entering through the windows and doors is arguably the hardest job, as the flexibility of the pesky dark-dwellers means they can squeeze through almost any gap.
+That being said, it can be done.
+You can use a draft seal, which will barricade all the potential entrances and stop any of the pesky fly hunters getting in.
+It’ll keep the shed a bit warmer during the cooler months, too!

 Step 3 – Use spider repellent lining paper